tterb/Atomic-Design-UI/README.md

 <!-- Description -->
 <img src="https://cloud.githubusercontent.com/assets/16360374/22630325/e71b3d12-ebac-11e6-864a-de9714611240.png" width="900" title="Description">

-  *Atomic Design* aims to provide a modern and refined interface to compliment any dark syntax-theme, featuring modifications that focus on improving the user experience.
-Similarly, this theme also includes improved integration of some of the most common [Atom packages].
+  *Atomic Design* aims to provide a modern and refined interface to compliment any dark syntax-theme, featuring modifications that focus on improving the user experience and adaptability.
+Similarly, this theme also includes a custom icon set and improved integration of some of the most common [Atom packages].
-  The preview image above features the **[Atomic Monokai]** syntax-theme and Source Code Pro via the [Fonts] package.
+  The screenshot above features the **[Atomic Monokai]** syntax-theme and *Source Code Pro* via the [Fonts] package.
   <!-- If you like this interface but generally prefer lighter syntax-themes, try the new **[Atomic Delight]** UI-theme. -->

 **In Progress**